npmcdn-to-unpkg-bot/denver_property_clustering/README.md

 Data was collected from the US Census Bureau's American Community Survey (ACS) and the city of Denver's Open Data Catalog.

-Geospacial analytics were conducted for various parcel level metrics for each property in Denver.
+Geospatial analytics were conducted for various parcel level metrics for each property in Denver.

 KMeans, Agglomerative and Two-Stage Clustering algorithms were run for annually for multiple combinations of property level metrics as well as ACS tract level data.